liminghao0914/CE7490-RAID6-VM/README.md

 # Introduction

-In our implementation, we've utilized advanced coding techniques based on Vandermonde-RS code.
-The system is designed with six primary functions: distributing data storage, handling data updates, disk failure detection, data restoration, and data object retrieval.
+The system is designed with six primary functions: storage, update, failure detection, restoration, and retrieval.
+Instead of using folders to emulate nodes, extend the implementation to work across multiple virtual machines (VM) to realize a peer-to-peer RAIN.
+We use the OS-level virtualization techniques to start the VMs.

 <p align="center">
   <img width="100%" src="/imgs/r6vm_sys.png">